kmozurkewich/cui-gitbook/get_started.md

 		* This will launch the project your default web browser
 		* Any changes made to project files will automatically update the project in the browser

-## Install CUI-Styleguide using Yeoman
+## Start CUI-Styleguide project using Yeoman

 This section assumes you have all the prerequisites installed.